Long-term optical spectroscopic variations in blazar 3C 454.3: Discussion

-\begin{acknowledgement} We thank the Referee for helpful suggestions, Marek Sikora and Bo\.zena Czerny for discussions.
+\begin{acknowledgement} We thank the referee for helpful suggestions, and Marek Sikora and Bo\.zena Czerny for discussions.
 We used data from the Steward Observatory spectropolarimetric monitoring project that has been supported by Fermi Guest Investigator grants NNX08AW56G, NNX09AU10G, NNX12AO93G, and NNX15AU81G.
-We also used public data acquired by the Fermi Large Area Telescope created by NASA and DoE (USA) in collaboration with institutions from France, Italy, Japan and Sweden.
+We also used public data acquired by the Fermi Large Area Telescope created by NASA and DoE (USA) in collaboration with institutions from France, Italy, Japan, and Sweden.
 KN was supported by the Polish National Science Centre grant 2015/18/E/ST9/00580.
 The work of ACG is partially supported by Indo-Poland project no. DST/INT/POL/P19/2016 funded by the Department of Science and Technology (DST) of the Government of India, and by the Chinese Academy of Sciences (CAS) President's International Fellowship Initiative (PIFI) grant no. 2016VMB073.
-KH acknowledges support of the Polish National Science Centre grant 2015/17/B/ST9/03422.
-MFG was supported by the National Science Foundation of China (grants 11873073 and U1531245). \end{acknowledgement}
+KH acknowledges the support of the Polish National Science Centre grant 2015/17/B/ST9/03422.
+MFG was supported by the National Science Foundation of China (grants 11873073 and U1531245).
+ML was supported by the National Science Foundation of China (grants 11773056 and U1831138). \end{acknowledgement}